-This term forensic is derived from the Latin word forensis, which related to an open or public forum.
+This term forensic is derived from the Latin word forensis, which relates to an open or public forum.
 In layman’s terms, forensics is a way to describe the application of scientific theory and practice to be able to establish when and how a crime was committed.

 You may well have first encountered forensic psychology through watching TV shows, such as Silent Witness, CSI and Cracker.
-Many people assume from watching these programs that forensic psychologists deal only with high-profile and extreme crimes.
-Whereas the definition of this subject area is much broader and involving.
+Many people assume from watching these programmes that forensic psychologists deal only with high-profile and extreme crimes, but the definition of this subject area is much broader and involving.

 A significant part of the role of a forensic psychologist involves contributing to policy and research.
 In fact, psychologists working in the field of forensics may choose to focus on continued academic research rather than actual practice.

-To become a forensic psychologist, you will need to have an aptitude for science and ability to solve problems.
-If you wish to pursue this as a career will first need to complete psychology degree accredited by the British Psychological Society.
+To become a forensic psychologist, you will need to have an aptitude for science and the ability to solve problems.
+If you wish to pursue this as a career, you’ll first need to complete a psychology degree accredited by the British Psychological Society.

-If you become employed as a forensic psychologist, you would likely work for the prison service, although forensic psychologists also work within probation services, the police service and the NHS.
+If you become employed as a forensic psychologist, you would likely work for the prison service, although forensic psychologists also work within probation services, the police service, and the NHS.

 What Are the Benefits of Studying a Forensic Psychology Qualification?